CosmoGridCollab/CosmoGridCollab.github.io/README.md

 <img src="/figures/cosmogrid_points_shade.png" width="600" />

+Pink points show the "tight" grid, while blue points show the "wide" grid.
+Additional 200 indepdendent simulations are created at the fiducial cosmology.

 ### Citing CosmoGrid

 If you use this dataset for any publication, please cite the following papers: